shekohex/ccm-docker/README.md

 ## Security Notes

-- OAuth tokens stored in `/data` volume with restricted permissions
+- OAuth tokens stored in named volume `/home/ccm/.claude-code-mux` with permissions 0600
-- Container runs as non-root user (UID 1000)
+- Container runs as non-root user `ccm` (UID 1000)
 - Only port 13456 exposed
 - Config files readable only by container user